iapyeh/sshscript/README.rst

 Flexible and Robustness
 =======================
 SSHScript v2.0 makes a great improvement by providing all the features of dollar-syntax in the sshscript module.
-This allows you to use all of SSHScript's features in pure Python without writing dollar-syntax.
 This makes SSHScript work exactly like any other counterpart package when integrating with existing projects.
+This allows users to use all of SSHScript's features in pure Python without writing dollar-syntax.

 Here is an example of the same script as above, but using only the sshscript module: